microsoft/onnxruntime-extensions/README.md

 ## What's ONNXRuntime-Extensions

-ONNXRuntime-Extensions is a library that extends the capability of the ONNX models and inference with ONNX Runtime, via ONNXRuntime Custom Operator ABIs.
+Introduction: ONNXRuntime-Extensions is a library that extends the capability of the ONNX models and inference with ONNX Runtime, via ONNXRuntime Custom Operator ABIs.
 It includes a set of [ONNXRuntime Custom Operator](https://onnxruntime.ai/docs/reference/operators/add-custom-op.html) to support the common pre and post processing operators for vision, text, and nlp models.
 And it supports multiple languages and platforms, like Python on Windows/Linux/MacOS, some mobile platforms like Android and iOS, and Web-Assembly etc. The basic workflow is to enhance a ONNX model firstly and then do the model inference with ONNXRuntime and ONNXRuntime-Extensions package.

 <table>
 <tr>